Burnhope transmitting station: TV returns

 In between the launch of the first two regional services, a new television service launched in 1997.
 March 1997 saw the launch of Channel 5, with Burnhope, along with a number of other ITA-built transmitter stations which had not been used since the 405-line closure, broadcasting the new television service.

 Channel 5's analogue transmission from Burnhope ceased upon closure of the analogue TV service in the North East of England, which took place in the final phase of the digital switchover in September 2012.
 Channel 5 would then only be available digitally via the Pontop Pike transmitting station.

 Further radio

 Two further analogue radio services would launch using this transmitter.
-On 5 December 2005, Durham FM launched a low-powered service to County Durham with a third and final regional service launched on 8 January 2008 (97.5 Smooth Radio).
+On 5 December 2005, Durham FM (now used by Sun FM, now Nation Radio North East) launched a low-powered service to County Durham with a third and final regional service launched on 8 January 2008 (Smooth North East).

 The transmitter is also used to carry the two local DAB signals (Bauer Digital) locally, and MXR Digital regionally.